 If iCloud backup is the solution for you, here are the steps:

-- Make sure you have an active internet connection.
+- To backup iPad to iCloud, make sure you have an active internet connection.

 - On your iPhone, go to Settings → your Apple ID (sign in if not already signed in) → iCloud → iCloud Backup.

 - You will see a backup summary screen with the date and time of your last backup.
-Press Back Up Now to initiate a new one.
+Press Back Up Now to backup iPhone to iCloud.

 - Wait until iCloud completes the backup; be sure not to disconnect your iPhone from the internet.